Oracle Park: Right field and McCovey Cove

 off at the park.
 On game days, fans take to the water of McCovey Cove in boats often with fishing nets in the hope of collecting a home run ball.
 Just beyond the wall, behind the King Street ballpark, is a public waterfront promenade.
-Across the cove from the ballpark is McCovey Point and China Basin Park, featuring monuments to past Giants legends.
+Across the cove from the ballpark are McCovey Point and China Basin Park, featuring monuments to past Giants legends.

 Rusty, the Coke bottle, and the glove

 When the park opened in 2000, taking residence on the right field wall was Rusty the Mechanical Man, a two-dimensional, robotic baseball player that stood 14 ft tall and weighed 5 1/2 tons.
 The Santa Clarita-based firm Technifex engineered, fabricated and programmed Rusty to appear after major plays during games as a fully animated giant 1920s-era tin toy.
 After technical problems arose with Rusty, it was removed from the wall, though the enclosure that housed him remained for years.
 In 2008, the enclosure was removed to make way for luxury boxes.

 Behind the left field bleachers is "The Coca-Cola Fan Lot".
 The ballpark features an 80 ft long Coca-Cola bottle with playground slides that light up with every Giants home run, and a miniature version of the stadium.
 Bubbles originally accompanied the bottle, but never worked as intended and were removed.
-Directly to the bottle's right from home plate is another oversized representation of a ballpark stalwart, the "Giant 1927 Old-Time Four-Fingered Baseball Glove" — this particular one is made of steel and fiberglass, which is behind the 501 ft sign.
+Directly to the bottle's right from home plate is another oversized representation of a ballpark stalwart, the "Giant 1927 Old-Time Four-Fingered Baseball Glove"—this particular one is made of steel and fiberglass, which is behind the 501 ft sign.
 Behind and farther to the left is "The Little Giants Park", a miniature baseball diamond.

 To the right of the glove sculpture is a large plaza area for functions and parties to be held during games.
 It is also the site of "Orlando's", the concessions stand of Giants great Orlando Cepeda.
 Right-center field features a retired San Francisco cable car numbered 44 (retired cable car #4, formerly #504) in honor of Giants great Willie McCovey.
 Originally, the cable car had a label that stated "No Dodgers Fans Allowed", as well as one end of the car numbered 24 in honor of Willie Mays and the other end numbered 44 in honor of Willie McCovey.
-The foghorn — a feature introduced at Candlestick Park by the current Giants ownership group – was transferred to Oracle and hung underneath the scoreboard.
+The foghorn—a feature introduced at Candlestick Park by the current Giants ownership group – was transferred to Oracle and hung underneath the scoreboard.
 It blows when a Giants player hits a home run or at the conclusion of a Giants win.